kheller18/data-structures-algorithms/questions/cPlusPlus.md

   ![c vs c++](../images/cPlusPlus/c_cplusplus.png)

 3. What are class and object in C++?
-   + `Class`: is a user-defined data type that has data members and member functions.
+   + `Class`: a user-defined data type that has data members and member functions.
 Data members are the data variables and member functions are the functions that are used to perform operations on these variables.
      ```
      class A{
        private: